knative/docs/docs/install/operator/configuring-eventing-cr.md

 ## Configuring default broker class

-Knative Eventing support two types of default broker classes: `ChannelBasedBroker` and `MTChannelBasedBroker`.
-It is can be specified with the field called `defaultBrokerClass`.
-If this field is left empty, `ChannelBasedBroker` will be taken as the broker class.
-If we would like to specify the default broker class to `MTChannelBasedBroker`, the Eventing Operator CR should be:
+Knative Eventing allows you to define a default broker class when the user does not specify one.
+The operator ships with two broker classes: `ChannelBasedBroker` and `MTChannelBasedBroker`.
+The field `defaultBrokerClass` indicates which class to use; if empty, the `ChannelBasedBroker` will be used.
+Here is an example specifying `MTChannelBasedBroker` as the default:

 ```
 apiVersion: operator.knative.dev/v1alpha1